tejasanilshah/the-joy-of-easycrypt/01-preface/README.md

 At this point, it is a good idea to read Sec 1.1 of JoC to get an understanding of what cryptography is, and what it is not.
 To summarise and add to the ideas from JoC, modern cryptography deals with three main problems of communication.
 They are:

-1. *Privacy*: Protecting information from being accessed by unauthorised parties
+2. **Integrity**: Protecting information from being tampered or altered
-2. *Integrity*: Protecting information from being tampered or altered
+1. **Privacy**: Protecting information from being accessed by unauthorised parties
-3. *Authenticity*: Making sure the information is from an authentic source
+3. **Authenticity**: Making sure the information is from an authentic source

 Each of these properties can be defined as mathematical properties of information, and to state that a cryptographic protocol protects a certain property is to prove that the information possesses that mathematical property.
 Given that the proofs can be complicated and hard to follow, the idea of using computers to verify the proofs comes in here.